 |---|---|---|---|

-| DeepSeek-V3 | 72GB | 96GB+ | 🔴 High |
+| DeepSeek-V3 | ~72GB | 96GB+ | 🔴 High |

-| Qwen 3.5-122B | 72GB | 96GB+ | 🔴 High |
+| Qwen 3.5-122B | ~72GB | 96GB+ | 🔴 High |

-| Qwen 3.5-35B-A3B | 20GB | 24GB | 🟢 Low |
+| Qwen 3.5-35B-A3B | ~20GB | 24GB | 🟢 Low |

 DeepSeek-V3's 671B parameters make it incredibly VRAM-hungry.
 Even Q3 quantization needs ~56GB.

-| Model | Context | Effective Use |
+| Model | Context | Source |

 |---|---|---|

-| DeepSeek-V3 | 64K | Good |
+| DeepSeek-V3 | 128K | DeepSeek-V3 card |

-| Qwen 3.5-122B | 128K | Better |
+| Qwen 3.5-122B / 35B-A3B | 262K native, extensible to 1M | Qwen3.5 cards |

-| Qwen 3.5-Flash | 1M | Best for RAG |
+| Qwen 3.5-Flash (hosted API) | 1M by default | Qwen3.5-35B card |

 Longer context means: